 2 – Weed and prepare the soil using hand tools

 One of the guiding principles of Jean-Martin’s biointensive farming approach is the use of hand tools.
-Using a broadfork to loosen the soil, rather than turning it over, builds soil organic matter on a continuous basis.
-Any further necessary working of the soil can be carried out with a tiller (BCS), which is inexpensive and simple to operate.
+Using a broadfork to loosen the soil, rather than turning it over, helps to preserve soil structure and organic matter by opening up the soil without pulverizing it.
+If any further soil work is necessary, this can be carried out with a rototiller or a power harrow on a BCS tractor, which is less expensive than using large machinery.
 Weeding is done with various hand tools such as classic garden hoes and wheeled hoes.
-It should be noted that this time-consuming hard work can be greatly facilitated by the deliberate layout of beds and pathways, which should allow the gardener to move around easily.
-Other methods to reduce the workload, such as soil-covering or silage tarps, the stale bed seeding technique (also called false seed planting) and mulching can also be used.
+It should be noted that this time-consuming hard work can be greatly facilitated by the deliberate layout of beds and pathways, which should allow the farmer to move around easily.
+Other methods to reduce the workload, such as soil-covering or silage tarps, the stale bed seeding technique (also called false seed planting), and mulching can also be used.

 3 – Establish a crop rotation and garden plan

-It probably hasn’t escaped you that current industrial agricultural practices are a dead end – completely unsustainable.
-Convinced that the future is in organic micro-farms, Jean-Martin Fortier has developed a method that is already improving the lives of many growers.
+It probably hasn’t escaped you that current industrial agricultural practices are a dead-end – completely unsustainable.
+Convinced that the future is in small-scale organic farming, Jean-Martin Fortier has developed a method that is already improving the lives of many growers.
 His mission: to give you the keys to understanding how to work efficiently and to generate profits while respecting nature.
-Because there is an urgent need to re-imagine our approach to growing food, and to prove that it is indeed possible to achieve community resilience by adopting small-scale organic agriculture.
+Because there is an urgent need to re-imagine our approach to growing food and to prove that it is indeed possible to achieve community resilience by adopting small-scale organic agriculture.

-If you are at the beginning of your process and are looking to learn more about the principles of bio-intensive farming taught by Jean-Martin?
+Are you at the beginning of your process and looking to learn more about Jean-Martin’s principles of bio-intensive farming?
 We invite you to take a look at our Introduction to Market Gardening course.
 This course provides a comprehensive overview of everything you need to know when considering becoming an organic biointensive farmer.